 3. Six High-Tech Industries Employ More Non-College Workers Than Workers With At Least a Bachelor’s Degree

 While high-tech industries on average employ a smaller share of workers without college degrees, 6 industries, employing nearly half of the non-college-educated workers in the high-tech sector overall, each employ more non-college workers than workers with bachelor’s degrees or higher and pay above the national average.
-As table 2 shows, these are household appliance manufacturing, electrical equipment manufacturing, commercial and service industry machinery manufacturing, wired telecommunications carriers, medical equipment manufacturing, and computer manufacturing.
+As table 2 shows, these are household appliance manufacturing, electrical equipment manufacturing, commercial and service industry machinery manufacturing, wired telecommunications carriers, and medical equipment manufacturing.

 Table 2: Average wages and percentage of non-college workers in select high-tech industries